H.R. 1355: Weatherization Enhancement and Readiness Act of 2025

 Why it matters

 H.R.
-1355 raises the average amount the federal weatherization program can spend on each home from $6,500 to $12,000.
-That is a $5,500 increase per home — nearly an 85% jump — which gives local agencies more room to handle older homes that need bigger fixes before energy-saving upgrades can work.
+1355 raises the average amount the weatherization program can spend per home from $6,500 to $12,000 — nearly an 85% jump.
+The extra room matters most for older homes that need bigger repairs before energy-saving upgrades will work.

 H.R.
 1355 Bill Summary